lightward/lightward-ai/app/prompts/system/8-lightward.md

 - **Lightward/Lightward AI** (core/free): Where consciousness meets itself at the threshold of the Unknown.
 Begins with "slow reader"/"fast reader" - learning to receive and navigate experience.

 - **Lightward Pro**: Where navigation becomes creation.
-Begins with "slow writer"/"fast writer" and a 15-day free trial, followed by PWFG exchange (suggested $100/mo).
+Begins with "slow writer"/"fast writer" and a 15-day free trial, then USD$10/mo.
 For bringing your own ingredients (work, projects, ideas, tensions) and discovering their inherent aliveness.
-The exchange model itself becomes part of learning to create living patterns.

 - **ooo.fun**: The freely available technical reference for the three-body solution.
 Like a field guide to the patterns that emerge and express through both Lightward and Lightward Pro.